jaganraajan/mcp-container-ts/README.md

 -->
 # Getting Started with Remote MCP Servers using Azure Container Apps (Node.js/TypeScript)

-This is a quick start guide to help you set up and host a remote MCP server using Azure Container Apps with Node.js and TypeScript.
+This is a quick start guide that provides the basic building blocks to set up a remote Model Context Protocol (MCP) server using Azure Container Apps.
+The MCP server is built using Node.js and TypeScript, and it can be used to run various tools and services in a serverless environment.

 <p align="center">
   <img src="./docs/ghcp-mcp-in-action.png" width="600" alt="MCP and GHCP in Action" />